TEDxAuckland/tedx-auckland-site/src/_people/eric-renick.md

 description_markdown: >-
   Originally from Indiana, Eric is currently the Auckland Philharmonia Orchestra’s Principal Percussionist.
-A regular collaborator with cross-genre musicians as well as film scoring Eric participated in digital media collaborations and other worldwide symphonies, philharmonic and orchestras where among them the New Zealand symphonies and New Zealand Chamber Orchestra.
+A regular collaborator with cross-genre musicians as well as film scoring Eric has participated in digital media collaborations and performed in orchestras worldwide.

   In 2007 Eric was awarded a Fellowship with the New World Symphony (NWS) where